Macroscale style machinery at the nanoscale

 But: All of these potential concerns have been analyzed.

 The result: In total things change for the better rather than for the worse.

-That is: For macroscale style machinery the changing of physics is actually an improving rather than a worsening.
+That is: For macroscale style machinery the change of physics is actually improving the situation rather than worsening it.

 - Very different types of used materials (no metals but gemstones instead).
 That:

 prevents oxidation (in the rare case the nanomachinery sits exposed on a products surface),